k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/05_LU_Enhancements_Quiz.md

 #### Question 10: Enrichment order

-Enrichment order only applies:
+Enrichment order only applies to:

-A: to decision functions.
+A: Decision functions.

-B: to all types of Fabric functions.
+B: All types of Fabric functions.

-C: to population executions.
+C: Population executions.

-D: to all enrichment functions and is determined at the LU schema level in the Enrichment Order tab.
+D: All enrichment functions and is determined at the LU schema level in the Enrichment Order tab.

 (***Solution 10: D ***).

 ####